Frequently Asked Questions

 Financial Support, Benefits and Cost of Attendance

-Will I receive funding as a graduate student in Neuroscience?
+Will I receive financial support as a graduate student in Neuroscience?

 o Tri-Agency Scholarships: https://grad.uwo.ca/finances/external_funding/triagency/index.html